Goldman's bond trading revenue slumps 40 percent

 3 Min Read

-(Reuters) - Goldman Sachs Group Inc reported a 40 percent slump in bond trading revenue, mirroring a broader weakness in trading activity that has plagued big U.S. banks in the latest quarter.
+(Reuters) - Goldman Sachs Group Inc reported a 40 percent drop in bond trading revenue during its second-quarter earnings, mirroring a broader weakness in trading activity that has plagued big U.S. banks.

-The slump was far worse than JPMorgan Chase & Co's 19 percent fall and Citigroup Inc's 6 percent drop, leading to Goldman's worst fixed-income results since the fourth quarter of 2015.
+Overall revenue was roughly flat, however, as gains in investing and lending and asset management helped offset the trading slump, and the bank topped Wall Street earnings estimates.

-Goldman's revenue from trading fixed income, currency and commodities fell to $1.16 billion from $1.93 billion.
-Trading surged a year-ago around the Brexit vote.
+Goldman's revenue from trading fixed income, currency and commodities fell to $1.16 billion from $1.93 billion the same quarter a year earlier, when trading activity had surged around the Brexit vote.

-The fifth largest U.S. bank by assets is typically more reliant on bond trading revenue than its peers.
-That helped the bank earn big profits leading into the 2007-2008 financial crisis, but regulations have crimped that business.
+The fifth-largest U.S. bank by assets is typically more reliant on bond trading revenue than its peers and has remained committed to the business even as others backed away amid increased regulatory scrutiny since the 2007-2009 financial crisis.

-The Wall Street bank's net income applicable to common shareholders was nearly flat at $1.63 billion in the second quarter ended June 30.
+Goldman's decline in bond trading was far worse than JPMorgan Chase & Co's 19 percent fall and Citigroup Inc's 6 percent drop, leading to Goldman's weakest fixed-income results since the fourth quarter of 2015.

+Some of Goldman's other businesses performed better, including equities which rose 8 percent to $1.89 billion to mark its best results since the second quarter of 2015.

-Earnings per share, however, rose to $3.95 as number of shares outstanding decreased nearly 6 percent.
+Goldman's earnings per share rose to $3.95 as the number of shares outstanding fell nearly 6 percent.
 It topped analysts' average estimate of $3.39 per share, according to Thomson Reuters I/B/E/S.

+Investment banking revenue fell 3 percent to $1.73 billion as dealmaking and capital raising slowed slightly.

+The Wall Street bank's net income applicable to common shareholders was nearly flat at $1.63 billion in the quarter.

 Total revenue, including net interest income, fell 0.6 percent to $7.89 billion.